sodafoundation/documentation/content/soda-gettingstarted/installation.md

 ## 1. Installation using Ansible

-The recommended method of installation is using ansible in Ubuntu 16.04.
+The recommended method of installation is using ansible in Ubuntu 16.04 or Ubuntu 18.04.
 Detailed steps are provided below.

 * [Local Cluster installation using ansible](https://github.com/sodafoundation/documentation/blob/master/content/soda-gettingstarted/installation-using-ansible.md)